1105-Foo-Aiden/Weather-Website/README.md

 Day 4 Notes
 Was able to finally get the forecast done and dusted, and changes depending on the location and the search bar, full functionality :)

+Peer Review: Your weather application works great!
+It is very close to the protoype so awesome work!
+If time permitted, I would like to be able to keypress a city search in addition to the search button click.
+But that's just me being nit picky.
+Thanks for letting me check out your project!